The Australian Dance Awards promote the art form, raise the profile of Australian artists and celebrate excellence.

 2008 marked the beginning of a new era, with the Awards celebration held in Melbourne and produced by Ausdance Victoria for three consecutive years, thanks to the generosity of the Joan and Peter Clemenger Trust and The Australian Ballet.

-Since 2010 the Awards have been open to tender each year by the Ausdance network.
+From 2010 - 2017 the Awards were open to tender each year by the Ausdance network.
 Hosts by year:

 The annual Australian Dance Awards are a non-commercial event relying on the generosity and goodwill of the dance sector.